chevah/geck/content/homework.rst

 having multiple opened tasks in the same time.

 In order to reduce the number of parallel tasks, we need to provide quick feedback to our team.
-The feedback should be no more than 48 hours, preferable 24 hours.
+The feedback should be no more than 2 working days, preferable 1 working day.

+If you need urgent feedback, mark the feedback request as such, ex put a big **URGENT** tag on the review or the subject of your email.

+Take notice of weekend days as most people will not work in weekends and so weekend will not count as working hours.

 In case a team member is delaying the feedback, get in touch with him/her and try to hurry the feedback.